pitastrudl/wekanwiki/Raspberry-Pi.md

 If your router has ports forwarded to your RasPi (in virtual server settings at http://192.168.0.1), then you could also [install nginx and Let's Encrypt SSL](https://github.com/wekan/wekan-bash-install-autoupgrade/blob/master/install.sh) in front of Wekan.

 ***

+# STOP HERE.
 OLD NOT NEEDED INFO BELOW.
-IF YOU DID ALL OF THE ABOVE, YOU SHOULD HAVE WEKAN RUNNING ALREADY.

 ***

 ### b) Running Wekan with startup script